CodingSoot/vrouter_x/README.md

 You can easily access the routeInfo using `ProfileRoute.routeInfo`.

-You can read/watch the routeData provider `ProfileRoute.routeInfo.routeDataProvider` from any widget of the routes returned by `buildRoutesX`.
-However, if you access it from outside those routes, an `UnimplementedError` will be thrown.
+You can access the routeData in two different ways :

+- **If you are inside the route's tree :** Read/watch the provider `ProfileRoute.routeInfo.routeDataProvider`.
+You can do this safely from any widget of the routes returned by `buildRoutesX`.
+However, if you access it from outside of those, an `UnimplementedError` will be thrown.
+- **If you are outside the route's tree:** Read/watch the provider `ProfileRoute.routeInfo.routeDataOptionProvider`.
+This can be safely done from anywhere.
+This provider holds `none()` if the route is not in the current stack, otherwise it holds `some(routeData)`.

 ---